Saumay-Agrawal/web-mining-labwork/README.md

 # web-mining-labwork
-This repository contains the code solutions the lab assignments for the course web mining.
+This repository contains the solution files for the lab assignments of the course web mining.